martylouis/eslint-config/README.md

 }
 ```

-## ESLint With VS Code and Prettier
+## ESLint With VS Code

-Edit your VS Code `settings.json`:
+We want eslint to format our JS on save, edit your VS Code `settings.json`

 ```json
 {